 1.4: Significance of Research

-The research aim of the study is to analyse the assets and liabilities of two major banks of Ghana, Ghana Commercial Bank (GCB) and Agricultural Development Bank (ADB), with the aid of asset liability management (ALM).
-The researcher has selected these two banks as a case study as a concept of comparison of international banking with Ghana nationalised banks.
-With the help of various theories and frameworks, the researcher has tried to compare ALM in the international banking system with GCB an ADB.
+The significance of the study is to focus on the effectiveness of the assets and liabilities management on the business of banking system in Ghana.
+Banks try to throw light on the approach of assets and liabilities management so that the emerging risk can be handled in order to maintain the cash flow effectively.
+The study has been conducted to know the cash inflows and cash outflows in the Ghanaian Banking system and how properly the assets and liabilities can be helpful in controlling the liquidity and flow of cash in the banks (GCB and ADB).
+The Assets and Liabilities management has been applied as a method to relate the assets and liabilities of the banks on the basis of expected rates of return of the banks and their pattern for expected maturity.
+The management of the asset and liability can help the bank in adjusting their liability in order to meet demands of loans, need of liquidity and safety requirements effectively.
 Aside the fact that there is generally scanty literature on Assets and Liabilities management risk relative to other risks faced by banks such as credit risk and market risk, the story of the Ghanaian banking system with respect to this topical issue is nothing to write home about.
-The financing gap ratio ALM, the difference between the total Commercial bank assets and ADB is adopted by this study as a measure for risk.
+The financing gap ratio ALM, the difference between the total Commercial bank assets (GH₵4,659,181,000.00 (www.gcb.com.gh)and ADB (GH₵2,134,147,000.00) is adopted by this study as a measure for risk.
 The results will also help provide recommendations to mitigate the plight of the Ghanaian business community with respect to access to international banking systems.

 1.5: Research Questions

-Research questions have been framed so that, the most suitable result can be chalked out in understanding the topic of the research work in a much appropriate and concise manner
+Research questions have been framed so that the most suitable result can be chalked out in understanding the topic of the research work in a much appropriate and concise manner

 (Claessens, S., and Van Horen, N., 2012).
 The questions that are listed provide emphasis on the method of analyzing that can enable in gaining possible and relevant information as per the carried topic.
 The GCB and ADB are the two main traditional government Banking institutions in the Upper East Regional capital, Bolgatanga.